-MERS coronavirus is a disease caused by a new virus that causes a rapid onset of severe respiratory disease in people.
-Most cases have occurred in people with underlying conditions that may make them more likely to get respiratory infections.
+MERS coronavirus is a disease caused by a virus that can cause a rapid onset of severe respiratory disease in people.
+Most severe cases have occurred in people with underlying conditions that may make them more likely to get respiratory infections.

 All cases have lived in or travelled to the Middle East, or have had close contact with people who acquired the infection in the Middle East.
 There have been no cases in Australia.